-This course introduces you to physical computing, particularly programming microcontrollers, together with consideration of some of the important prototyping and testing issues concerning the use of computers systems.
-In particular you will be made aware of the importance of well-designed human-computer interfaces and the extended interactional opportunities afforded by a rich range of sensors and actuator connected to the microcontroller.
+The aim of this module is to introduce students to microcontrollers, together with consideration of some of the important prototyping and testing issues concerning the use of computers systems.
+The focus is on the importance of well-designed human-computer interfaces and the extended interactional opportunities afforded by a rich range of sensors and actuator connected to the microcontroller.

 Human Computer Interaction

-The aim of this module is to provide students with knowledge of Human Computer Interaction, and an awareness of usability, accessibility and experimental design.
+The aim of this module is to provide students with knowledge of Human Computer Interaction, and an awareness of this history of HCI, usability, accessibility and experimental design.
 The module is based around a substantial practical element, involving the development and implementation of an experimental protocol.
 Through this, students will gain practical experience of conducting ethical user research in order to inform future developments in the development of user-friendly software.